erickpeirson/ASU-EZProxy-Extension/README.md

 3. Add the EZProxy button to your toolbar by going to View > Toolsbars > Customize, and dragging the
 ![ASU icon](https://raw.github.com/erickpeirson/ASU-EZProxy-Extension/master/Firefox/ezproxy@asu.edu/chrome/skin/icon.png)
 icon into your toolbar.

+Note: in newer versions of Firefox, your browser will remember which sites you prefer to access via proxy.
+Thus it may only be necessary to click the button once for each domain.

 Installation: Chrome
 --------------------